Nahm's conjecture and Y-systems

-The proof is obtained using properties of Y-system whose definition is given in the section \ref{YS}.
-Frenkel and Szenes studided dilogarithm identities and their relation to torsion in algebraic K-theory \cite{FS1} and Y-system \cite{FS2}.
-In \cite[section 4]{Nahm}, Nahm briefly explains how one can obtain a proof of the above statement assuming the periodicity of Y-system.
-It seems that, however, more structural properties of Y-system need to be used to complete the proof.
+The proof is obtained using properties of $Y$-systems whose definition is given in Section \ref{YS}.
+Frenkel and Szenes studied dilogarithm identities and their relation to torsion elements in algebraic K-theory \cite{FS1} and $Y$-systems \cite{FS2}.
+In \cite[Section 4]{Nahm}, Nahm briefly explains how one can obtain a proof of the above statement assuming the periodicity of $Y$-systems.
+It seems that, however, more structural properties of $Y$-systems need to be used to complete the proof.
 Nakanishi's paper \cite{Nakanishi} contains most of results used here except relating results to the Bloch group.

-Y-system, which can be defined for a pair of Dynkin diagrams, turns out to be very useful to study the equation $\mathbf{x}=(1-\mathbf{x})^A$.
-We can relate this equation to a Y-system and then using properties of it, we can show that all solutions give torsion elements of the Bloch group.
+The $Y$-system, which can be defined for a pair of Dynkin diagrams, turns out to be very useful to study (\ref{TBAeqn}) as we will see in Proposition \ref{PROPY}.
+We can relate the equation to the $Y$-system and then using properties of $Y$-systems, we can show that all solutions give torsion elements of the Bloch group.

-Many conjectured properties of Y-system, originated from thermodynamic Bethe ansatz approach of conformal field theory \cite{Zam}, had remained open for years but now have been proved rigorously due to recent development of theory of cluster algberas.
-(See [FZ] and [K]).
-One may hope that the correct reformulation of the Nahm's conjecture incorporates this and it would help us find new directions toward understanding modular triples and modular $q$-hypergeometric series.
+Many conjectured properties of $Y$-systems such as periodicities and functional dilogarithm identities, originated from thermodynamic Bethe ansatz approach of conformal field theory \cite{Zam,MR1216231, MR1325407}, had remained open for years but now have been proved rigorously due to recent development of the theory of cluster algebras.
+See \cite{FZ} and \cite{Keller}.
+One may hope that a correct reformulation of Nahm's conjecture incorporates this and it would help us to find new directions toward understanding modular triples and modular $q$-hypergeometric series.